cal-itp/mobility-marketplace/src/how-to/GTFS-RT.md

 Yes.
 You’ll need to ensure internet connectivity on your fleet to enable real-time location information.
 You can view [details on data plans](/how-to/get-connected){:target="\_blank"}.
 Your transit agency may be eligible to upgrade your cellular data plan and save on your monthly connectivity costs.

+To support your agency in enabling all necessary connectivity services, the MSAs include GTFS Realtime software services and optional hardware.
+Hardware is necessary to enable software services, however transit providers may choose to either use their own hardware or purchase a device through the MSA.

 ## Purchase

 ### Review available vendors

 You can review [available MSAs](/contracts/view?contracts-filter-product=GTFS-Realtime){:target="\_blank"}.
-Click on each contract number for complete terms and conditions and to read MSA User Instructions.
+Click on each contract number for complete terms and conditions and to read MSA user instructions.
+Please note, all MSA prices are maximums, and they can be negotiated further downward.

+To procure from the MSAs, a transit provider and MSA vendor must execute a contract (referred to as a “User Agreement”) that references the terms of the MSA and allows for certain items to be specified for a particular transit provider’s needs.

+The MSAs also contain default SLAs/KPIs, which can be modified in the User Agreements.
+For more on this, refer to the “Implement” section of this guide.

 ### Draft a Scope of Work (SOW)

-After you’ve read through the [GTFS Realtime MSA Information Packet](https://docs.google.com/presentation/d/1NmuAUXon3jc4XajnEI7sKTOVSdeZifKQ/edit#slide=id.p1){:target="\_blank"} and the [GTFS-Realtime Introduction](/intro-gtfs-rt){:target="\_blank"}, move on to [MSA SOW Template And Guidance](/uploads/MSA-SOW-Template-and-Guidance-2025.01.20.docx){:target="\_blank"}.
+The User Agreement contains a Scope of Work (SOW) that outlines project details.
+Developing an SOW is the most important step in the process, and Cal-ITP can provide guidance as you get started.
+After you’ve read through this guide and the [GTFS Realtime Introduction](/intro-gtfs-rt){:target="\_blank"}, move on to the [MSA SOW Template And Guidance](/uploads/MSA-SOW-Template-and-Guidance-2025.01.20.docx){:target="\_blank"}.

-This PDF provides detailed guidance for transit agency staff on how to complete a User Agreement Scope of Work (SOW) as required to participate in the MSAs for GTFS Realtime Services.
+The [MSA SOW Template And Guidance](/uploads/MSA-SOW-Template-and-Guidance-2025.01.20.docx){:target="\_blank"} provides detailed instructions for transit agency staff on how to complete an SOW as required to participate in the MSAs for GTFS Realtime Services.
 Completing an SOW will assist your agency with key scoping decisions as you work toward purchasing software services and optional hardware.

-Cal-ITP can assist California transit agencies in drafting and/or reviewing their SOW, making sure it includes your desired operating objectives, intended operating environment, and any desired value-added services.
+As noted above, Cal-ITP can assist California transit agencies in drafting and/or reviewing their SOW, making sure it includes your desired operating objectives, intended operating environment, and any desired value-added services.
 Just send the SOW to [hello@calitp.org](mailto:hello@calitp.org){:target="\_blank"} when it’s ready if you haven’t already connected with Cal-ITP.

 ### Send the SOW to vendors